Arpan-Mishra/Movie-Genre-Prediction/README.md

 # Movie-Genre-Prediction
-Predicting movie genres using resnet 50 in a multi-label classification problem.
+Predicting movie genres from their posters using resnet 50 in a multi-label classification problem.

 Status: In progress